swisspol/GCDWebServer/README.md

 Download or check out the [latest release](https://github.com/swisspol/GCDWebServer/releases) of GCDWebServer then add the entire "GCDWebServer" subfolder to your Xcode project.
 If you intend to use one of the extensions like GCDWebDAVServer or GCDWebUploader, add these subfolders as well.

-Alternatively, you can install GCDWebServer using [CocoaPods](http://cocoapods.org/) by simply adding this line to your Xcode project's Podfile:
+Alternatively, you can install GCDWebServer using [CocoaPods](http://cocoapods.org/) by simply adding this line to your Podfile:
 ```
 pod "GCDWebServer", "~> 3.0"
 ```